shreyakjr10/SkillRaace-Internship/README.md

 - **Details**:
   - Use Bootstrap's navbar component for the navigation bar.
   - Add a dropdown menu using Bootstrap's dropdown classes.
-  - Customize CSS for styling the navbar and dropdown menu, including color and positioning.
+  - Customize CSS for styling the navbar and dropdown menu, including colors and positioning.

 ## Phase 3

 #### Create a Chatting Application/Website
-- **Objective**: Develop a chat application or website for individual or group chats between networks.
+- **Objective**: Develop a chat application or website for individual or group chats between users.

 ## Phase 4

 #### Create an E-Commerce Website
-- **Objective**: Build an e-commerce site involving front and back-end technologies.
+- **Objective**: Build an e-commerce site involving both front-end and back-end technologies.
 - **Details**:
-  - Implement a large database with multiple product categories and pricing structures.
+  - Implement a comprehensive database with multiple product categories and pricing structures.

 ## Phase 5